haraldfianbakken/ocp-we/challenge1/WBD1_Student_Guide.md

 7. They would like to migrate to SQL Database.

-8. Contoso wants to understand how to better deploy caching in its solution, both for the purposes of lessening load on the database and for providing scalable scoreboards.
+8. Imperial Cadet Insurance (IcI) wants to understand how to better deploy caching in its solution, both for the purposes of lessening load on the database and for providing scalable scoreboards.

 ### Customer objections